 It’s far better if you pace out your inbound leads so that you can take them live than struggling to follow up.
 Your conversion rates and marketing ROI will be a lot higher.
 If need be spread out your budget further to generate a more even number of calls on a daily basis, then getting slammed a couple days a month.
 This can easily be done by batching mailings and email blasts, or by selecting the right features in your Google Adwords and Facebook Ad Manager accounts.

 We often cringe and hide from hard sales pitches from old school salesmen.
 Yet, failing to push for the commitment, close and ask for the sale is wasting opportunities.
 All some people need is that extra nudge to make the application and commit.
-If you are offering a needed and good loan, you should be confident that you are adding value and are helping them by getting them to take the next step in the process.
+If you are offering a needed and good loan, you should be confident that you are adding value.
+Help potential borrowers by getting them to take the next step in the process.

 If it doesn’t work the first time, follow up.
 Even if a prospective borrower has concerns, they are often sitting at home, just waiting for you to call, text or email and ask them to buy.

 The loan officers with the most business today are those who worked on filling their pipeline last year, and the year before.
-Instead of just hanging up the phone or shredding a weak lead, they put those contacts into their mortgage CRM and began nurturing them and stayed in touch.
-Now many of those prospects are ready to buy, have better credit scores and have been collecting all the paperwork they need to get their loan underwritten successfully.
+Instead of just hanging up the phone or shredding a weak lead, they put those contacts into their mortgage CRM.
+They begin nurturing them right away and stayed in touch.
+Now many of those prospects are ready to buy.
+They have better credit scores and have been collecting all the paperwork they need to get their loan underwritten successfully.

 Many loan officers just don’t get the concept of the lifetime value of a customer, or haven’t done the math.
 Try it out.
 You might be blown away by just how much each prospect and new client can be worth.